alvr-org/ALVR/wiki/Installation.md

-# Basic installation
+# Basic Basic-installation

 PC side:

 * Install SteamVR, **launch it once** then close it.
 This is to make sure it sets the environment correctly for ALVR.
 * Go to the latest release [download page](https://github.com/alvr-org/ALVR/releases/latest).
 In the "Assets" section at the bottom download the ALVR Installer.
 * Run the installer.
 If prompted, allow the execution in the SmartScreen popup.
 You need to give administrator permissions to install ALVR.
-For best compatibility do not change the installation folder.
+For best compatibility do not change the Basic-installation folder.
-* Once the installation finished, launch ALVR.
+* Once the Basic-installation finished, launch ALVR.
 You are greeted with a setup wizard.
 Follow the setup to set the firewall rules and presets.

 **If you have problems launching ALVR, follow the guide below to use the portable version**